 Comprehensive Risk Mitigation and Disaster Recovery Plan

-The Comprehensive Risk Mitigation and Disaster Recovery Plan is a tool prepared by NMDC, AVCOG, KVCOG, and EMDC to guide businesses on how to create and maintain a comprehensive program.
+The Comprehensive Risk Mitigation and Disaster Recovery Plan is a tool prepared by Northern Maine Development Commission (NMDC), Androscoggin Valley Council of Governments (AVCOG), Kennebec Valley Council of Governments (KVCOG), and Eastern Maine Development Corporation (EMDC) to guide businesses on how to create and maintain a comprehensive program.
 It can be used by manufacturers, retailers, or any small or large business.

-In an emergency situation, it is important to have a process in place for preparing, mitigating, responding, and recovery from a natural or man-made hazard event.
+In an emergency situation, it is important to have a process in place for preparing, mitigating, responding, and recovering from a natural or man-made hazard event.

-Important functions in managing emergencies include planning (although critical, it is not the only component).
+Planning is an important function when managing emergencies.
 Training, conducting drills, testing, and coordinating with the community are also important functions.